mmiv-center/LungSegmentation/README.md

       = Exported file name.
 ```

+In the above options the size of the vessel structures is defined by the size of the filter kernel (-k 7) and the number of iterations that the filter is applied to the white noise input (-i 2).

 ![Fake vessel (gray) volume with 4 colored voids generated with ./FakeLungVolumes -k 7 -t 0.0001 -w 0.001 -r 128x128x128 /tmp/output.nii](https://github.com/mmiv-center/LungSegmentation/blob/master/img/FakeLungVoids.gif)